Gregory Campbell (ice hockey): Columbus Blue Jackets (2015–2016)

-After five seasons with the Bruins, Campbell left as a free agent and signed a two-year contract with the Columbus Blue Jackets on July 1, 2015.
+Campbell signed a two-year contract with the Columbus Blue Jackets on July 1, 2015.
 On December 17, 2016 Columbus put Campbell on unconditional waivers.
 Campbell was released on December 19.
 Reports state that Campbell was unwilling to move to the Blue Jackets minor league system.
 Campbell officially retired on June 9, 2017, and joined the Columbus Blue Jackets as a developmental coach the same day.